of Attention Deficit Disorder, Diagnosis and Treatment

 Take the full online test for Adult ADHD

-If you do have Adult ADHD and want some practical, customized help in managing your ADHD, contact Pete for a free 15 minute phone consultation.
+If you do have Adult ADHD and want some practical, customized help in managing your ADHD, contact Pete for a free 30 minute ADHD coaching session.